LintaoAmons/scratch.nvim/README.md

 >
 > Please use tag to pin the version if you don't want to modify your current configuration
 >
+> To get ride of the warning, also pin your version to v0.13.2
+>
 > If you want to try it now, you can switch to `config-refacor` branch or pr `37`

 ## Create scratch file